 Water Quality Program

 Taking steps to protect Shuswap water resources is an important investment in the future of the region.
-It is easier and less costly to manage small problems now, while water quality is generally good, than to try to fix more serious problems later.
+It is easier and less costly to manage small programs now, while water quality is generally good, than to try to fix more serious problems later.

 1) WATER MONITORING

-2) WATER PROTECTION
+2) WATER QUALITY RESEARCH

 EVERYONE CAN PLAY A ROLE!